dsvill06/homecook-dev-challenge/README.md

    ![Product Screen Shot - Delete Kitchen][product-screenshot-delete-kitchen]

-### Notes
+### Helpful tips & notes
-1. Adapted Brad Frost's Atomic Design approach (https://atomicdesign.bradfrost.com/chapter-2/)
+1. Adapt your approach to Brad Frost's Atomic Design (https://atomicdesign.bradfrost.com/chapter-2/)
-2. Took advantage of Material UI components & Icons
+2. Take advantage of Material UI components & Icons (https://mui.com/components/)
 3. An utils module for ([Kitchen Statuses](src/utils/enums.js)) has been provided
+4. A Postman collection ([json file](homecook_crud_postman.json)) has been included (to help with testing APIs independently)
+4. Feel free to reach out if you have any question or need better clarity

 <!-- CONTACT -->